 Module 1.
-Sexology
+Sexology.
+Human Sexual Fact

-- Lay the foundations of Sexology as a science - · Gain in-depth knowledge of the components that are part of the human sexual fact - Demystify beliefs or prejudices about sexuality
+- Lay the foundations of Sexology as a science - Gain in-depth knowledge of the components that are part of the human sexual fact - Demystify beliefs and prejudices about sexuality

 Module 2.
 Conceptual, Historical and Dissemination Framework